AviatrixSystems/Docs/HowTos/aws_transit_gateway_orchestrator.rst

 Use the Orchestrator to build a basic transit network with the following benefits:

- - Point-and-Click workflow is simple to follow and easy to deploy.
+ - **Point-and-Click** Point-and-Click workflow is simple to follow and easy to deploy.
- - Support cross accounts VPC attachments to TGW with a single pane of glass.
+ - **Multi Account** Support cross accounts VPC attachments to TGW with a single pane of glass.
- - The Orchestrator periodically polls TGW route table to monitor route changes from on-prem and automatically programs Spoke VPC route tables.
+ - **Route Propagation** The Orchestrator periodically polls TGW route table to monitor route changes from on-prem and automatically programs Spoke VPC route tables.
- - TGW Direct Connect Gateway (DXGW) support.
+ - **Direct Connect** TGW Direct Connect Gateway (DXGW) support.
- - TGW VPN support.
+ - **Internet VPN** TGW VPN support.
- - Support up to 100 routes (Per AWS VPN route table and DXGW route table limits).
+ - **100 Routes** Support up to 100 routes (Per AWS VPN route table and DXGW route table limits).
- - Graphic view of TGW VPC attachments.
+ - **View** Graphic view of TGW VPC attachments.
- - List view of TGW route table entries and VPC route table entries.
+ - **List** List view of TGW route table entries and VPC route table entries.
- - Continuous monitoring the configuration consistency and alerting for out-of-band changed.
+ - **Monitoring** Continuous monitoring the configuration consistency and alerting for out-of-band changed.
+ - **Terraform** Terraform Generator that exports what you have configured.
+Use it for replication and expansion.

 |basic|